= Cara's Favorite

-Contemporary Mediterranean food at Disney’s Grand Floridian Resort & Spa.
+Florida cuisine with Mediterranean flavors at Disney’s Grand Floridian Resort & Spa.
 Dinner only; Resort Casual dress.
-Open Wed-Sun 5:30-10 p.m..
+Open Wed-Sun 5:30-9:30 p.m.

-Wine lovers are attracted to the extensive list of global vintages including almost 50 by the glass along with iconic, epic wines available by the ounce for tasting.
-For special occasions The Chef’s Domain, a small private dining room, is available for you and up to eleven family and friends.
-Here you may either choose from the restaurant’s menu or, better yet, have the chef create a multi-course meal just for you and your group.
+Wine lovers are attracted to the extensive list of global vintages, including almost 50 by the glass and iconic, epic wines available by the ounce for tasting.
+In addition, the Sommelier Room, a small private dining room, is available for you and up to eleven family and friends for special occasions.
+Here are sourced boutique wines paired with a special multi-course meal designed by Chef Andres Mendoza.

 Seafood at Disney’s Boardwalk Inn.
 Dinner only; Resort Casual dress.
 Open daily 5-10 p.m.

-Flying Fish at Disney’s Boardwalk Entertainment District has a new look that’s hard to resist.
-Completely transformed, it now exudes a sophisticated and stylish vibe, a stunning reversal from the previous whimsical decor.
-Deep blue hues abound on the walls, fabric ceilings, and drapery, and, suspended from the enameled ceiling, is an eye-popping school of fish and sea bubble clear glass chandeliers.
+Flying Fish at Disney’s Boardwalk has a look that’s hard to resist.
+Exuding a sophisticated and stylish vibe, rich sea blue hues abound on the walls, fabric ceilings, and drapery, and, suspended from the enameled ceiling, is an eye-popping school of fish and sea bubble clear glass chandeliers.
 It’s as if you are below the ocean looking up to the water’s surface, quite reminiscent of the nearby Todd English’s Bluezoo.

-Chef Tim Majoras—formally sous chef—is now at the helm.
-The menu is still heavily concentrated on seafood, all of it sustainable, the open onstage kitchen is still central to the dining room, but no longer will you find the popular chef’s counter dining.
-Fans of the lively kitchen area bar will be happy to know that it too was retained and is now quite gorgeous with it’s bronzed fish-scale tile façade.
+The menu is heavily concentrated on seafood, all of it sustainable, and the open onstage kitchen is central to the dining room.
+The lively kitchen area bar is quite popular and undoubtedly gorgeous with its bronzed fish-scale tile façade.

-Cara’s TIp: If traveling solo ask to sit at the bar where there always seems to be a spirited group of diners ready and willing to chat.
+Cara’s Tip: If traveling solo, ask to sit at the bar where there always seems to be a lively group of diners ready and willing to chat.

 Contemporary cuisine with an African flair at Disney’s Animal Kingdom Lodge.
 Dinner only; Resort Casual dress.
 Open nightly 5:30-10 p.m.

-For a perfect culmination of your evening step outside to the restaurant’s verandah or the adjoining boat dock for prime fireworks viewing.
+For a perfect culmination of your evening step outside to the restaurant’s verandah for prime fireworks viewing; your waiter can plan your meal around it.
 Then stick around for an after-dinner drink in the bar and a performance of the Electrical Light Parade.